 If you want to build your own managed IT offering, there are a few things to consider.
 The pros of building your own managed services business are you can build it specifically how you want to build it.
 You have complete control, and you get the full financial benefits of your operation.
 However, it takes a lot of time, money, and resources.
 We do a lot of work with a lot of industry experts and while the numbers vary, most experts estimate that you will need to make an upfront investment of $1-$1.2 million to get the people, tools, and technology you need to launch an MSP.
 In addition, it can take anywhere from 1-2 years to build your managed IT offering and test it before you can start selling your solution to customers.
 Service Leadership Inc. found that over the long term of 6+ years, the numbers show you have the potential to get a better return on your investment (as long as you build your business correctly).
 However, building a managed services business is very expensive and time consuming.
 It is difficult to scale, and owners struggle with working in the business vs on the business.

-Solution Providers who decide to partner with a Master MSP can realize faster results and get easier entry into the managed services business.
-According to Service Leadership Inc., with the right Master MSP partnership, Solution Providers can get a positive return on their investment over a year faster than if they were to build.
-In addition, the maximum negative return with partnering can be up to 75% less because they do not have to make all of the investments in people, processes, and technologies that they would if they built the business on their own.
-If the Master MSP partner can effectively manage one or several areas of your business so you don’t have to, it can enable you to focus your time on other strategic things needed to move the business forward.
-Partnering allows you to scale faster and with less risk than if you were to build your managed services business from the ground up.
+Solution Providers who decide to outsouce to a Master MSP can realize faster results and get easier entry into the managed services business.
+According to Service Leadership Inc., with the right Master MSP, Solution Providers can get a positive return on their investment over a year faster than if they were to build.
+In addition, the maximum negative return with outsourcing can be up to 75% less because they do not have to make all of the investments in people, processes, and technologies that they would if they built the business on their own.
+If the Master MSP can effectively manage one or several areas of your business so you don’t have to, it can enable you to focus your time on other strategic things needed to move the business forward.
+Outsourcing allows you to scale faster and with less risk than if you were to build your managed services business from the ground up.

-Paul Dippell, Founder and CEO at Service Leadership Inc., discusses the different managed services options for Service Providers of whether to build, buy or partner.
+Paul Dippell, Founder and CEO at Service Leadership Inc., discusses the different managed services options for Service Providers of whether to build, buy or outsource.